ZQuestClassic/ZQuestClassic/docs/jit.md

 1. Hopefully, you'll now see the exact instruction that results in a problem.
 If a fix seems non-trivial, it may be best to figure out how to create similar ZASM using a much smaller script, so you don't have to wait however long the replay is when iterating on a fix.

 It can also be useful to compile only the script you're debugging in `jit_create_script_handle`: `if (script->id != {ScriptType::Player, 1}) return nullptr;`

+## WASM backend

+See https://gist.github.com/connorjclark/874f1034809ce475a8e3ea7e09a8cc40 for some notes on the WASM backend.

 ## Learning materials